CiscoSecurity/tr-05-serverless-relay/aws/HOWTO.md

 aws_secret_access_key=<AWS_SECRET_ACCESS_KEY>
 ```

-**Note.** Throughout this document everything between a pair of angle brackets
+**NOTE.** Throughout this document everything between a pair of angle brackets
 `<...>` (including the brackets themselves!) is considered a placeholder for
 your actual credentials.
 So please pay attention to this fact and be careful of
 simply copying and pasting without filling any gaps.